LEARNING TO SURF AFTER 40

 ABOUT SWELL

 Teaching people the sport of surfing in a safe, quick and fun way is what we specialise in at Swell Surf Camp.
-We have taught 1000’s of people the basics of surfing.
+We have taught thousands of people the basics of surfing, including many who were learning to surf at 40 and beyond.

 Age?
-Well the average age of a Swell client is 39
+Well the average age of a Swell client is 39, making us perfect for those learning to surf at 40.

 Send us a message today and we’ll get you up and riding…regardless of your age!